-The calorie theory of obesity has been perhaps one of the greatest failures in the history of medicine.
-Given the number of excess deaths caused by metabolic syndrome, you could argue that it is a bigger disaster than World War II.
+I believe the calorie theory of obesity has been perhaps one of the greatest failures in the history of medicine.
 It is based on a complete misinterpretation of the energy balance equation.

 Eat fewer calories, burn fewer calories